Visual Studio Code

 After making your selection your new interpreter will be displayed at the bottom of the VS Code window (“andrewd-activestate/PythonWindows3’:ActiveState” shown above).

-If your preferred ActiveState interpreter is not immediately available in the “Select Interpreter” dropdown see below for solutions.
+If your ActiveState Python interpreter is not immediately available in the “Select Interpreter” dropdown:

-1. If the ActiveState plugin is not visible in your Python extension you may need to restart or Update your version of VS Code.
+1. You may need to restart or update your version of VS Code.

-2. After opening your project, your interpreter may not be immediately available.
-The plugin for the extension searches for new runtimes approximately every 30 seconds, so you may need to wait until your new interpreter is recognized in the system before restarting your VS Code and trying again.
+3. The plugin for the extension searches for new runtimes approximately every 30 seconds, you may need to wait until your new interpreter is recognized in the system before restarting your VS Code and trying again.

-3. To check that the State Tool is installed correctly in your IDE go to extensions > Python > Feature Contributions and look for python.activeStateToolPath under the “Settings” list.
+4. Check that the State Tool is installed correctly in your IDE.
+In Visual Studio Code, go to View > Extensions > Python > Feature Contributions and look for python.activeStateToolPath under the “Settings” list.

 alt_text